Conservatives Rand Paul, Ted Cruz test U.S. presidential waters in New Hampshire

 The "Freedom Summit" rally was the latest in a series of stops for Cruz and Paul, who are hoping to win the favor of the party's right wing for potential White House bids.

 The event was co-hosted by Americans for Prosperity, a group funded by the conservative billionaire Koch brothers and the single largest advertiser in the 2014 election cycle so far.
-Among other speakers was former Arkansas Governor Mike Huckabee, who ran for the Republican nomination in 2008 and is seen as a potential 2016 contender.
+Among other speakers were former Arkansas Governor Mike Huckabee.

 Paul, a favorite among libertarians, cautioned Republicans against compromising.